Product Design, Lighting Design, Retail Lighting

 Discover & define - conceive - develop - implement

 Initial research into lighting identified an efficiency problem with retail lighting.
-In one of the journal articles I read, it was pointed out that lighting is a highly sophisticated and powerful tool, “yet, many retailers do not realise the importance of treating lighting as part of an overall design approach — or the need for ‘separation’ that is, concentrating on lighting the merchandise as opposed to the shop walls.”
-I investigated this assertion by making a trip to Oxford Street and Regent Street in London.
+In one of the journal articles I read, lighting was identified as a highly sophisticated and powerful tool, “yet, many retailers do not realise the importance of treating it as part of an overall design approach — or the need for ‘separation’ that is, concentrating on lighting the merchandise as opposed to the shop walls.”
+I investigated this assertion by making a trip to Oxford and Regent Streets in London.
 The insights gathered set the tone for this project’s design direction.

 Design an architectural light fitting that would help a retail outlet increase sales and achieve merchandising goals.
 Focus light on the key attractive features of a clothing item.
 Why?
 To attract, inform, engage and sell.
 How?
 More contrast, less ambience.

 After analysing the research insights, the idea was to focus on efficiently using light to drive sales, reduce energy consumption and in turn reduce lighting costs.
-I concurred that there should be more attention on the merchandise rather than on everything (including shop walls).
-I took this thinking a bit further by suggesting that light should be more concentrated on the key attractive features of a piece of clothing on display, such as fabric richness, details of a stitch line, and brand elements.
+I concurred that there should be more attention on the merchandise rather than on everything.
+I took this thinking a bit further by suggesting that light should be more concentrated on the key attractive features of a piece of clothing on display, such as fabric richness, details of stitch lines, and brand elements.

-Developing the idea into a functional/proof-of-principle prototype began with further research into optics.
+Developing the idea into a proof-of-principle prototype began with further research into optics.
 One of the main challenges was working out the mounting arrangement that would provide the desired lighting effect and be easy to operate for shop floor workers (merchandisers).
-I experimented with the focusing stem to determine which orientation produced a high-contrast spot light and less ambience.
-It was identified that by positioning the Luxeon Star at an angle (45- or 90-degree angle depending on the merchandising strategy) to the lenses, the desired bright spotlight could be obtained, which could then be focused on a clothing feature to capture the attention of the passer-by.
+I experimented with the focusing stem to determine which orientation produced a high-contrast spot light with less ambience.
+It was identified that by positioning the Luxeon Star at an angle (between 45 and 90 degrees depending on the merchandising strategy) to the lenses, the desired bright spotlight could be obtained, which could then be focused on a clothing feature to capture the attention of the passer-by.